About

 Praised as “vibrant and enthusiastic” by New York Concert Review and called “one of New York City’s most promising groups of young artists” by Chamber Music America, InfraSound is a leading voice in NYC’s experimental music scene.

-InfraSound is driven by mutual artist support, interdisciplinary exploration, and community-rooted programming.
-Our programming continues to expand our reach through world premieres and dynamic performances that advance our mission to shape the evolving landscape of new music.
+InfraSound is driven by mutual artist support, interdisciplinary exploration, and community-driven programming.
+Since our founding in 2019, InfraSound has supported over 70 young musicians, performers, composers, and artists.
+Our programming continues to expand our reach with over 70 world premieres and arrangements, and 17 dynamic performances over the last five years that advance our mission to shape the evolving landscape of new and experimental classical music.
+InfraSound emphasizes quality over quantity, and approaches each self-produced show as a chance to create, invent, experiment, and change the ecosystem of experimental music in NYC and beyond.

 INFRA-ADMIN